 "Serving here has changed everything..."

-“It has changed everything…mostly it’s changed my perspective on other people’s eternity.
-I’m no longer thinking about what I can do to please them right now, but rather, what’s more loving is to consider their eternity.”
+“Serving here(with Watermark Health) has changed everything for me," said David Cho."It's mostly changed my perspective on other people’s eternity.
+I no longer have to think about what I can do to please people, but rather, what is the most loving thing I could do, is to consider their eternity.”

-David is a sophomore in college and when he first started serving at the clinic he thought it would be a helpful way to gain experience as he considered medical career paths.
+David started serving with Watermark Health as sophomore in college and when he first started because he thought it would be a helpful way to gain experience as he considered medical career paths.
 When he started he found himself unsure and timid about sharing his faith.
 At the front desk he got a chance to watch other followers of Christ faithfully share the hope they had with patients and he wanted to do the same.
 Through serving alongside others and a discipleship trip to Haiti with the clinic team, David saw the thrill that it could bring to be bold for Christ.
+Over the course of three years, David has become one of our faithful shift leaders and now has the opportunity spend a year in the Watermark Institute serving as a Resident for Watermark Health.

 “It’s like when you’re riding a roller coaster - at first, before you go over that big dip, you’re afraid.
 But the second you overcome that hurdle, you get the thrill of it.
 At the clinic I get to talk to people about Jesus and walk in the awesome adventures He puts in front of me.”